akka/akka/akka-docs/src/main/paradox/testing.md

 Java
 :   @@snip [TestKitDocTest.java](/akka-docs/src/test/java/jdocs/testkit/TestKitDocTest.java) { #test-event-filter }

-If several occurrences are specific—as demonstrated above—then `intercept` will block until that number of matching messages have been received or the timeout configured in `akka.test.filter-leeway` is used up (time starts counting after the passed-in block of code returns).
+If the number of occurrences is specific—as demonstrated above—then `intercept` will block until that number of matching messages have been received or the timeout configured in `akka.test.filter-leeway` is used up (time starts counting after the passed-in block of code returns).
 In case of a timeout the